weisse/smart-static/README.md

 Name | Description | Default
 ---|---|---
-compression | It allows you to serve files compressing them when possible | true compression-level | It defines the level of the compression [*0=BEST_SPEED,1=DEFAULT_COMRESSION,2=BEST_COMPRESSION*] | 1 minify | It allows you to minimize source files when possibile [*.js,.css,.json*] | false
+index | It allows you to define your index files (it works for all the directories) | ["index.html", "index.htm"] compression | It allows you to serve files compressing them when possible | true compression-level | It defines the level of the compression [*0=BEST_SPEED,1=DEFAULT_COMRESSION,2=BEST_COMPRESSION*] | 1 minify | It allows you to minimize source files when possibile [*.js,.css,.json*] | false